sleeptoken/zettelkasten/SameSite cookie.md

 Even if an ordinary `GET` request isn't allowed, some frameworks provide ways of overriding the method specified in the request line.
 For example, `Symfony` supports the `_method `parameter in forms, which takes precedence over the normal method for routing purposes
 #### Bypassing SameSite restrictions using on-site gadgets

-If a cookie is set with the` SameSite=Strict` attribute, browsers won't include it in any cross-site requests.
+- If a cookie is set with the` SameSite=Strict` attribute, browsers won't include it in any cross-site requests.
 You may be able to get around this limitation if you can find a gadget that results in a secondary request within the same site.
-One possible gadget is a client-side redirect that dynamically constructs the redirection target using attacker-controllable input like URL parameters.
+- One possible gadget is a client-side redirect that dynamically constructs the redirection target using attacker-controllable input like URL parameters.
-Note that the equivalent attack is not possible with server-side redirects.
+- Note that the equivalent attack is not possible with server-side redirects.

-### References
+If the site is redirecting then find a script that is doing the redirect, study the script, find a parameter that we can manipulate, then do directory traversal

+#### Bypassing SameSite restrictions via vulnerable sibling domains

+In addition to classic `CSRF`, don't forget that if the target website supports `WebSockets`, this functionality might be vulnerable to cross-site WebSocket hijacking (CSWSH), which is essentially just a CSRF attack targeting a WebSocket handshake.